Reading Glenn Simpson

 On Sunday, Los Angeles Times columnist Virginia Heffernan filled in the spaces that John Cassidy left blank while otherwise disparaging those of us who look at Simpson with a gimlet eye.
 Heffernan’s column does not give us “A close reading of Glenn Simpson’s testimony,” but that’s the headline.

 And that’s not all!
 David Ignatius has now given us the authorized Washington Post version in “The truth about the FBI’s Russia probe.”
-Paul Mirengoff notes the truth that Ignatius — what’s the word? — omits in “How the liberal media portray the Fusion GPS scandal.”
+Paul Mirengoff notes the truth that Ignatius — what’s the word? — omits, in “How the liberal media portray the Fusion GPS scandal.”
 What we have here is a case study.